Fact Sheets - Alternaria Leaf Blight of Cucurbits

 Alternaria cucumerina is a fungus of world-wide occurrence which can infect most cucurbits.
 Direct infection is primarily of the leaves and can lead to defoliation.
 Defoliation, in turn, leads to a reduction in yield and may cause fruit to ripen prematurely.
 Fruit may also be damaged due to exposure to the sun and wind.
 Reported losses have ranged up to 100%.
 Direct infection of the fruit also occurs (especially melons) but much less frequently.

 Infection by A. cucumerina is favored by periods of warm moist weather.
-Especially important are the periods of leaf wetness which allow spores time to germinate and penetrate the leaf cuticle.
-Temperatures of 70-90oF are optimal along with 18 hours of high relative humidity.
+Especially important are periods of leaf wetness which allow spores enough time to germinate and penetrate the leaf cuticle.
+Temperatures of 70-90oF are optimal along with 8 hours continuous leaf wetness.
 Young plants and old plants are more susceptible than are mid-season plants.
 Plants which have been weakened by poor nutrition, adverse growing conditions, other diseases, or heavy fruit set are also more susceptible.

 Another name for this disease is target leaf spot which refers to the appearance of the lesions on the upper surface of the leaves.
 Lesions tend to appear first on the older leaves as small circular spots.
 The spots are light brown with a light center and form concentric dark rings as they enlarge, thus the name target spot.
 Lesions which form on the lower leaf surface tend to be more diffuse.
 Fruit infections begin as sunken brown spots and may later develop a dark powdery appearance as the fungus sporulates.
 The infection may also begin at the blossom end with the entire fruit eventually turning brown and shriveling.